-Maple Bacon Glazed Turkey with Gravy
+Maple Bacon Glazed Turkey Recipe

 Start your shopping list

-Last updated: February 8th, 2021
+Last updated: June 30th, 2021

 This article is intended as general information.
 Always be sure to read and follow the label(s)/instruction(s) that accompany your product(s).
 Walmart will not be responsible for any injury or damage caused by this activity.